kameakihiko-1225/BarberBooking/replit.md

   - Months, dates, and time-related translations
 - Updated language switcher to display 'UK' instead of 'TR'
 - Website now supports Polish, English, and Ukrainian languages with full localization
+- Fixed critical navbar overlap issue by implementing consistent top padding across all pages:
+  - Hero section: pt-36 to pt-40 for proper clearance with large navbar logo
+  - All gallery, contact, about, and detail pages: pt-36 minimum spacing
+  - Course details: pt-40 to pt-44 for extra clearance
+  - Ensures navbar never overlaps content on any screen size or page

 **July 11, 2025 - Complete Multi-Language Implementation with Full Page Support**
 - Implemented comprehensive multi-language support system (Polish, English, Ukrainian)